HewlettPackard/shs-docs/docs/portal/developer-portal/install/install_or_upgrade_shs_on_hpcm_compute_nodes.md

-# Install or upgrade Slingshot Host Software (SHS) on HPCM compute nodes
+# Install Slingshot Host Software (SHS) on HPCM compute nodes

-Perform one of two procedures to install or upgrade SHS on HPCM compute nodes, depending on the HSN NICs installed on those nodes.
+Perform one of two procedures to install SHS on HPCM compute nodes, depending on the HSN NICs installed on those nodes.

 This documentation provides step-by-step instructions to install and/or upgrade the Slingshot Host Software (SHS) on compute node images on an HPE Performance Cluster Manager (HPCM) using SLES15-SP4 as an example.